misl/openapi-validator-maven-plugin/README.md

 ### Sample configurations

-Please see [example configurations](examples) for how to use theis plugin.
+Please see [example configurations](examples) for how to use this maven plugin.